 Reinforce Asphalt Pavement With Hardscape Edging

-Block edging on driveways or parking lots are aesthetically gratifying and functionally advantageous.
-A variety of border designs finish the appearance of a paved asphalt driveway or parking lot.
+Block edging on driveways or parking lots is aesthetically gratifying and functionally advantageous.
+Various border designs finish the appearance of a paved asphalt driveway or parking lot.
 Edging blocks protect asphalt from cracking.
 A secure border will keep the finished asphalt from breaking and reduce erosion.
 We suggest installing edging to strengthen and

 Block edging has various methods of installation.
 The traditional or standard technique has 4-5 inches of block showing.
 The 45-degree approach is less aggressive but takes an extra touch when installing.
-Our expert staff takes the time to properly pack concrete, ensuring the block will retain its angle and stay level in the ground.
+Our expert staff takes the time to properly pack concrete, ensuring the block retains its angle and stays level in the ground.
 Blocks can be set flush to the driveway or parking lot and have the strength to keep the pavement intact.

 Howard Paving guarantees the work our experts produce.
 Our team members work efficiently without sacrificing precision.
-You will find our prices are reasonable and competitive with other New Jersey contractor service providers.
+Our prices are reasonable and competitive with other New Jersey contractor service providers.
 Exterior property work often requires heavy machinery and hours of tedious labor.
-Some softscape, hardscape, and landscape work requires meticulous attention to detail that only our expert pavers, stone layers, operators can provide.
+Some softscape, hardscape, and landscape work requires meticulous attention to detail that only our expert pavers, stone layers, and operators can provide.
 Call us to help you with the heavy work.
-We are here to help you with your project, even if it is just part of the full job!
+We are here to help you with your project, even if it is just part of the job!
 Customer satisfaction is our priority.

 Howard paving is licensed, fully insured, and bonded.
 If your business, home, or industrial establishment requires professional paving or excavation services, contact us for your free estimate or schedule an expert consultation with one of our specialists.
 Howard Paving and Excavating serves the state of New Jersey in the following counties and their respective townships: Middlesex County, Monmouth County, Somerset County, Union County, and Mercer County.
 We hope to hear from you and help you throughout your construction project.